sam0x17/mongo_orm/README.md

 ability to embed documents or collections of documents within documents, as per the BSON standard.
 This is sometimes a more convenient or more efficient alternative to spreading data out across multiple document collections and fully leverages the document-based nature of MongoDB.
+Note that you can also nest embedded documents.
 See the example below:

 ```crystal
 class Topic < Mongo::ORM::Document